 They say that brioches were inspired by the Viennese kipferl – a crescent-shaped pastry that is also the croissant’s grandfather.

 My Verdict on This Italian Breakfast Food: I truly and fully fell in love with brioche during my time in Italy.
-There is nothing better than to grab a cup of coffee and a brioche with either crema pasticcera or pistachio spread first thing in the morning.
+There is nothing better than to grab a cup of coffee and a brioche with either crema pasticcera or pistachio cream first thing in the morning.
 Often, patisseries in Italy will also sell mini brioches.
 If you are new to Italian breakfast and its traditional pastries, then you can buy a couple of mini brioches with different fillings and see which one you like the most.

 My heartfelt advice is to steer clear of factory-produced packaged brioches.
 They have little to do with the real thing which is freshly made and baked each morning on-site in the Italian bakeries and patisseries.